EdinbR/EdinbR.github.io/_posts/2019-06-11-June-meeting.markdown

 ## Telling data stories with gganimate: the GIFt that keeps on giving

->Data is often only as useful as the insights it can reveal - and data visualisation plays a key role in this.
+>Data is often only as useful as the insights it can reveal - and data visualisation plays a key role in identifying these.
 This talk will focus on telling stories with data using `gganimate`, a package which extends the utility of `ggplot2`.
 I'll provide examples of the many ways in which `gganimate`'s new grammar classes customise plot objects, and how these dynamic charts and graphs can be used to communicate important data messages to your intended audiences.